Bikeman868/Ioc.Modules/README.md

     var container = builder.Build();
 ```

-This package is very convenient for package authors because they can configure IoC without knowing anything
+This `Ioc.Modules` package is very convenient for package authors because they can configure
-about the IoC container you are using in your application.
-You can also use the same mechanism to configure
+IoC for thier package without knowing anything about the IoC container you are using in your
+application.
+You can also use the same mechanism to configure IoC within your application
-IoC within your application making it agnostic to the IoC container too.
+making it agnostic to the IoC container too.

+Note that if you are using a package that has dependencies and you are providing a concrete implementation of
+that depencency in your application, then your application must contain a `Package` file defining these implementations
+so that `Ioc.Modules` knows that the dependencies have been satisfied.